 Leaving home, I always knew I was going to come back, so moving back wasn’t much of a big deal if I be honest.
-I’ve always seen Home (Sierra Leone) as a beautiful place to be.
+I’ve always seen Home (Sierra Leone) as a beautiful place to be in.

-My homesickness didn’t pick until I went to the GP when I had a skin breakout in 2016 and was told that I needed some Vitamin D (no not what you are thinking) Vitamin D as in the Sun.
+My home sickness didn’t pick until I went to the GP when I had a skin breakout in 2016 and was told that I need some vitamin D (no not what you are thinking dirty mind) Vitamin D as in the Sun.

 Immediately, Sierra Leone came to my mind.
 Since that day, I began planning my move.
 Obviously it wasn’t an easy decision at 1st but I did it gradually and it happened.